Arxian/arxian.github.io/_posts/23-04-23-meta-sample-2.md

 Jay's Creep Abyssian:
 [![Jay's Creep Abyssian](https://decklyst.vercel.app/i/%5BJay%20Creep%5DMTozODAsMTozNjUsMzoyMDQ2MSwxOjIwNDY5LDM6MTExNjksMjoxMTIwMywzOjExMjE3LDM6MTEyNDUsMzoxMTI3MywzOjIwNDU4LDM6MzAxMTIsMzozNzYsMToxMTIwOSwyOjExMjU5LDE6MjA0NjMsMToxMTIyNCwzOjM3NywzOjIwNDYw.png)](https://decklyst.vercel.app/decks/7UA)

-## Aggro Abyssian
+## Aggro/Burn Abyssian

-A deck that didn't quite make the list last season, aggro Abyssian plays exactly like it sounds: you hit the face as hard as you can as often as you can.
-I think.
+A deck that didn't quite make the list last season.

+Niklaren says: "A lot of people seem to like Abyssian, & the aggro tools it has.
+But it is surely in a worse spot than the prior patch due to a rise in Lyonar and Nightsorrow Assassin being worse in that matchup now, no longer deleting Sunrisers, Silverguards & Ironcliffes.
+Moreover, the change in general hurts the tempo of the deck as you now have to spend precious damage and actions hitting certain minions that would have died previously.
+Sadly, in my testing Nightsorrow Assassin still seemed to be necessary to not just roll over to certain minions.
+The Spectral Blade nerf doesn't hurt too much though, as 1 or 2 lost HP rarely matters for a quick deck that will also use the charges to go face.

+There's also a variant running Firespitter/Shadow Reflection/Saberspine Tiger/Blood Siren, though I prefer a more rounded deck.
+The neutral minions can contest board and face in the early game, while Void Pulse, Dark Seed & Spectral Revenant remain reliable enough ways to end a game with direct damage."

 Niklaren's ResultsMaehVary Aggro Abyssian:
 [![Niklaren's Aggro Abyssian](https://decklyst.vercel.app/i/%5BResultsMaehVary%5DMTozODEsMzoyMDQ2MSwzOjIwNDY5LDM6MTEyMDMsMzoxMTIxNiwzOjExMjE3LDM6MTEyNDUsMzoxMTI3MywzOjIwNDU4LDM6MzAxMTIsMzozNzYsMzoxMTI1OSwzOjIwNDY4LDM6Mzc3.png)](https://decklyst.vercel.app/decks/pfm)